Open Fri – Sun, 10 – 4 pm | Free Admission

 We all made adjustments and sacrifices as we learned to navigate our world amid the COVID-19 pandemic.

-Experiences are diverse and evolving for Loudouners.
-Whether you’ve been telecommuting, homeschooling, care-taking, or just finding creative ways to maintain social distancing guidelines AND your sanity, you are living through historic times.
-That means the products of your isolation- the Imagine karaoke videos, the scarf you learned to knit, the homeschool curriculum you created—are all historic artifacts.
+Experiences were diverse and evolving for Loudouners.
+Whether you had your first taste of telecommuting, homeschooling, care-taking, or just finding creative ways to maintain social distancing guidelines AND your sanity, you lived through historic times.

-Loudoun Museum wants to document and preserve your quarantine stories.
+Amidst all this change, Loudoun Museum documented and preserved some of your quarantine stories.
 These experiences—as digital documents, photographs, or physical objects—are evidence of our community’s resilience and creativity during tough times.

-This community archive strategy allows museums to stay relevant and document first person accounts of historic events as they occur.
-It also provides an opportunity for the public to curate their own narrative.
-By submitting your perspective, you help write into history what we as a community consider important.
+This community archive strategy allowed us to stay relevant and document first person accounts of historic events as they occurred.
+It also provided an opportunity for the public to curate their own narrative.
 The link below takes you to the website that showcases the experiences of Loudoun residents during the Pandemic, and to another site that gives some history on past pandemics.
-This is an ongoing and evolving collection, so we encourage you to submit your own to document!

 https://bit.ly/CollectingCovidMemories